 If you have experienced burn injuries due to a defective electronic product in Georgia, you likely have a defective product personal injury claim against the manufacturer of that product.
 Any time you are injured by a product, you should seek medical attention as soon as you can, take photos of the injury and what is left of the product, and keep records of your medical treatment and recovery.
 You should then contact a Georgia personal injury attorney to discuss your case.

-At the Bader Law Firm, we’ll provide a free consultation, investigate your situation, assist you in filing a claim against the appropriate manufacturer, and then set about proving your claim for damages.
+At Bader Scott Injury Lawyers, we’ll provide a free consultation, investigate your situation, assist you in filing a claim against the appropriate manufacturer, and then set about proving your claim for damages.
 It is important to be aware of the statute of limitations in Georgia for personal injury claims, including defective product claims.
 The statute of limitations limits you to a certain period of time in which you are legally allowed to file a claim for damages.
 In Georgia, that statute of limitations is two years.
 If your case does not involve an injury, but does involve property damage, then it is a different type of claim and has a four year statute of limitations.

 This statute of limitations dictates how much time you have to formally file your personal injury claim in Georgia, though you do not have to have it resolved within this time frame.
 As long as you file the claim before the statute of limitations is up, you can work towards negotiating a settlement in the time that follows, and you may be able to avoid going to court with a fair settlement from the responsible company.